hobbsh/wordpress-posts-timeline/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.7 =
+* Changed set_options function name to timeline_set_options as it would break some installations
+* Fixed more css bugs, re: alingment issues and clearfixes

 = 1.3 =
 Made some changes to CSS to fix some styling and image issues.
 You can also now add a link to the post on the timeline.